Opportunity Search Results

 (Monday to Sunday from 3:30P.M. to 6:00P.M.)

-*To help in washing kitchen utensils, empty the trash bins, clean the kitchen & dining room after the service
+*To help in washing kitchen utensils, help to empty the trash bins, and clean the kitchen & dining room after the service

 Before you register in this opportunity please contact & email first Sr. Annie at: